Weak integrability breaking and level spacing distribution: Level spacing distribution in the XXZ chain and its perturbations

-Let's define the crossover coupling $g_{\text{cr}}$ as the value of the effective coupling $g_{\text{eff}}$ for which the maximum of the intermediate distribution is at $x_{0}/2$, $x_{0}=\sqrt{2/\pi}$ being the position of the maximum of the exact Wigner-Dyson distribution.
-This can be obtained for all $L$ and we expect $g_{\text{cr}}(L)$ to be a monotonically decreasing function.
-More precisely, in the gapless phase it is expected to have a power-like behaviour $g_{\text{cr}}\propto L^{-\alpha}$ \cite{2014PhRvB..90g5152M}, while in the gapped phase finite volume corrections are expected to show exponential decay in the volume.
+For the system with the integrability breaking turned on, let's define the crossover coupling $g_{\text{cr}}$ as the value of the effective coupling $g_{\text{eff}}$ for which the maximum of the intermediate distribution is at $x_{0}$, where $2 x_{0}=\sqrt{2/\pi}$ is the position of the maximum of the exact Wigner-Dyson distribution.
+The dependence of the crossover coupling on the volume $L$, $g_{\text{cr}}(L)$ is expected to be a monotonically decreasing function.
+More precisely, in the gapless phase it is expected to have a power-like behaviour $g_{\text{cr}}\propto L^{-\alpha}$ \cite{2014NJPh...16i3016M,2014PhRvB..90g5152M}, while in the gapped phase finite volume corrections are expected to show exponential decay in the volume (cf. Subsection \ref{gapped-phase}).

+{Note that since the transition is a smooth crossover, other definitions of $g_{\text{cr}}$ are also possible \cite{2014NJPh...16i3016M,2014PhRvB..90g5152M}; however, the finite size scaling is expected to be universal and therefore independent of these details.
+Indeed, in the following we recover the exponent $\alpha=3$ obtained previously for the NNNI perturbation in the gapless phase \cite{2014PhRvB..90g5152M}.}